I'm 2 months after breast augmentation. with a doughnut lift. when can I start wearing underwire bra.

 2 Months Post Op. with 450 Cc Silicone?

 Botox Price Calculator

 Enter your info to request custom estimates from three local providers.

 These providers will send a more accurate price based on your needs.

 Ask your surgeon

 The problem with wearing underwire bras shortly after surgery is that it can cause unnecessary complications.
 These complications include irritation caused by the wire rubbing against the skin (something that you may not notice due to possible numbness).
-Patients who have an infra-mammary incision should be especially careful as an underwire bra is capable of displacing the implants if it is worn too often or too soon.
+Displacement can also occur.

 However, please see your surgeon for their advice as they may have different guidelines.